Adopted: August 14, 2020*

 If a complaint is filed with any department, school, or office other than OIE, the department, school, or office shall promptly convey a record of the complaint to OIE.
 As noted above, OIE shall review the complaint in order to determine the most appropriate manner for responding to the allegations.
 In making its determination, OIE will ordinarily consult with the respective office, department, or school.

 All parties shall have the opportunity to provide information during the investigation.
-The investigators will share information obtained during the course of the investigation with the parties and give them the opportunity to respond.
+The investigator will share information obtained during the course of the investigation with the parties and give them the opportunity to respond.

 The parties have the right to an advisor of their choosing present at meetings.
 To maintain the integrity of the investigation, individuals who are witnesses or potential witnesses may not serve as advisors.
 The advisor’s role in any meeting is limited to quietly conferring with the complainant or respondent through verbal or through written correspondence.
 The advisor shall not engage in conduct that is disruptive to the investigative process.